Frederick Sykes: Military career

 Sykes was made assistant adjutant and quartermaster-general of the 4th Mounted Division in March 1916 and, having been awarded the Russian Order of St Vladimir, 4th Class on 12 April 1916, he was appointed assistant adjutant-general at the War Office with responsibility for organising the Machine Gun Corps and manpower planning on 9 June 1916.
 He was made Deputy Director of Organisation at the War Office and granted the temporary rank of brigadier general on 8 February 1917.
 On 27 November 1917 he became Deputy Adjutant and Quartermaster-General at the War Office in which role he served on the British section of the Allied War Council in the Palace of Versailles under General Sir Henry Wilson.

 Sykes's military career culminated in his appointment as Chief of the Air Staff on 13 April 1918 and, in that role, he did much to establish the new service.
-However, in January 1919, Winston Churchill was appointed Secretary of State for War and Secretary of State for Air.
+He was promoted to brevet colonel in June 1918.
+However, in January 1919, two months after the war ended, Winston Churchill was appointed Secretary of State for War and Secretary of State for Air.
 While Churchill was preoccupied with implementing post-War defence cuts and the demobilization of the Army, Sykes submitted a paper with what were at the time unrealistic proposals for a large air force of the future.
-Being dissatisfied with Sykes performance, Churchill decided to reinstate Sir Hugh Trenchard, the previous Chief of the Air Staff.
+Being dissatisfied with Sykes's performance, Churchill decided to reinstate Sir Hugh Trenchard, the previous Chief of the Air Staff.
 Accordingly, on 1 January 1919 Sykes was appointed a Knight Commander of the Order of the Bath and allowed to take early retirement with the rank of major general with effect from 31 March 1919.

 Sykes was appointed a Commander of the Belgian Order of Leopold on 15 July 1919 and awarded the American Distinguished Service Medal on the same date.
 He was also granted the rank of air vice marshal when the RAF introduced its own rank structure on 1 August 1919, appointed a Knight Grand Cross of the Order of the British Empire on 26 August 1919 and appointed an officer of the French Legion of Honour on 18 November 1919.

 From 1919 to 1922, Sykes was the Controller of Civil Aviation.
 He was awarded the Japanese Order of the Rising Sun, 2nd Class on 4 January 1921 and in 1922 he published Aviation in War and Peace, a history of aviation in three chapters which covered pre-War flight, aviation during World War I and both military and civil aviation in peace time.